hobbs90/meeane-page-object/README.md

 The main additions from the master gem are to extend the accessors to find and interact with the particular style of radio buttons used on the Columbus Direct websites.
 Also, I have extended the populate_page method to work with these page element and wait for any AJAX requests these initiate.
 They work in the same way as the normal radio buttons but rather than using select_ we use choose_.

-## Additional methods over original gem
+## Additional Methods Over Original Gem

-I've added the ability to access the labels styled as radio buttons.
+I've added the ability to access the labels styled as radio buttons on Columbus Direct websites.
 So now, you can declare these elements using:

 ````ruby
 label(:has_legal_expenses_cover_yes, :for => 'HasLegalExpensesCover_Yes')